tanya10111/First-demo/README.md

 # First-demo
-This is my first git repoaitory
+This is my first git repository.
+Author - Tanya kashyap.